Your cardiovascular system is built to support physical activity, and rewards you for it with a longer, healthier life.

-Lower body weight, lower body fat, and higher levels of functional ability all make physical activity easier, creating a virtuous loop: The more you exercise, the easier it is to continue exercising.
+Lower weight, less fat, and higher levels of functional ability all make physical activity easier, creating a virtuous loop: The more you exercise, the easier it is to continue exercising.
 And if you continue exercising, you’ll reap the benefits.

 There’s a pretty good chance you know much of this already.
 So let’s go a little deeper.